 Following a mixed criminal and family pupillage and early practice, Shelly now specialises exclusively in family law.

-She has provided training to the Metropolitan Police Service’s Rape and Serious Sexual Offences (RASSO) Unit and the Domestic Abuse Unit in relation to disclosure between the family and criminal courts and jurisdictions.
+Shelly has provided training to the Metropolitan Police Service’s Rape and Serious Sexual Offences Unit and Domestic Abuse Unit on disclosure between the family and criminal courts and jurisdictions.

-Shelly has over 10 years’ experience as a lay member of various NHS Research Ethics Committees and is currently appointed as the Vice Chair for the London Harrow Committee.
+Shelly’s commitment to medical research ethics occasioned her 15 years’ service as a lay member of various Research Ethics Service committees, culminating in her 5-year appointment as Vice Chair (later Acting Chair) for the London Harrow Committee.

 Occasionally, she likes to walk ridiculous distances for money (Trailwalker in 2011, Thames Path Challenge in 2013 and Canterbury Trek in 2017) and every year she will pester you to sponsor, donate or join her on the night shift at the Women’s Centre for ‘Crisis at Christmas’.
 In her spare time, you'll find her baking, dancing, drumming, lifting heavy things, taking photos and eating!